-His most famous composition, “Take the ‘A’ Train,” was inspired by the subway directions to Ellington’s home for their first meeting.
+Strayhorn’s most famous composition, “Take the ‘A’ Train,” was inspired by the subway directions Ellington gave him for their first meeting at Ellington’s home in Manhattan.
 Strayhorn was born in Ohio but is often associated with Pittsburgh, Pennsylvania, where he spent a larger part of his childhood.

 Billy Strayhorn’s name is sometimes misspelled as Strayhorne.